PRInT2023/Application-of-the-proposed-method/README.md

 ### Support information for the article

-## Principles, Evaluation Metrics and Method for Planned Regulatory Inspection Targeting
+## Principles, Evaluation Metrics, and Method for Planned Regulatory Inspection Targeting

 This repositpry includes: